ghufran2508/ghufran2508/README.md

 ---

 👋 Hello there!
-I'm [Your Name], a passionate full-stack developer with a keen interest in pushing the boundaries of technology.
+I'm Muhammad Ghufran Ali, a passionate full-stack developer with a keen interest in pushing the boundaries of technology.
 You can find me in the realm of code, crafting solutions that bridge the gap between ideas and execution.

 🚀 As a full-stack developer, I thrive on the challenges of both front-end and back-end development.
 My journey in the tech world has been an exciting adventure, and I am constantly seeking new opportunities to learn and grow.
 You can check out my coding escapades on my GitHub profile: [GitHub.com/ghufran2508](https://github.com/ghufran2508).